t18d/HuangSupplement/README.md

       <li><strong>Source</strong>
         <ul>
           <li><a href="https://t18d.github.io/HuangSupplement/dictionary/#evidence-dictionary"><strong>Dictionary evidence</strong></a> is treated as a primary rather than secondary source, and represents one single attestation instead of a statement about contemporary usage.</li>
+          <li>When a word is attested in an item carried in multiple <strong>newspapers</strong> on the same day, the least well-known paper is cited as a way to diversify scholarly sources away from <em>Shen-pao</em> and <em>L'Impartial</em>.
+Other attestations may be located in 全國報刊索引.</li>
           <li>An <strong>exclamation mark</strong> ('!') preceding a source means the quotation is taken from a modern edition with normalised orthography and we had no access to an early version.</li>
           <li>A <strong>plus sign</strong> ('+') following a source means the word is attested more than once in that source.</li>
           <li>When a <strong>shelfmark</strong> is added in parentheses, it can be used to identify the relevant digital copy linked to in the <a href="https://github.com/t18d/HuangSupplement/wiki/Checklist-of-Editions">Checklist of Editions</a>.</li>